Hans von Spakovsky: Justice Department tenure

-Von Spakovsky was hired to the Justice Department as an expert on elections, and he advocated for what he described as the application of the Voting Rights Act of 1965 in a "race-neutral manner."
+Von Spakovsky was hired to the U.S. Department of Justice as an expert on elections.
+He advocated for what he described as the application of the Voting Rights Act of 1965 in a "race-neutral manner."
 Von Spakovsky was also tasked with guiding the Bush Administration's role in passing legislation that became known as the Help America Vote Act.
 Von Spakovsky's tenure at the Justice Department was marked by a focus on voter eligibility and voter fraud.
 In 2005, he led the department's approval of a controversial Georgia law requiring voters to produce photo ID, despite strong objections from Justice Department staff that the law would disproportionately harm and disenfranchise African-American voters.
 Von Spakovsky subsequently acknowledged that he had written a law review article supporting such photo ID laws under the pseudonym "Publius", prompting concerns that he should have recused himself from the Justice Department decision.

-A portion of the law was subsequently overturned by a federal judge, who compared it to a "Jim Crow–era poll tax".
+A portion of the law was subsequently overturned by a federal judge, who compared it to a "Jim Crow-era poll tax".
 However, the voter ID portion was approved and was in effect in the 2008 election.
 Subsequently the Eleventh Circuit Court of Appeals upheld Georgia's voter ID requirement in 2009.
 Also see:

 During von Spakovsky's tenure, more than half of the career Justice Department staff left the voting section in protest.
 Von Spakovsky argued against the re-authorization of the Voting Rights Act in 2006, but the re-authorization overwhelmingly passed Congress and was signed into law by the Bush Administration.

 Von Spakovsky also served on the Board of Advisors of the Election Assistance Commission, a government commission created by the Help America Vote Act of 2002.
 He clashed with the commission head, Paul DeGregorio.
 Several individuals with knowledge of the situation, speaking anonymously to McClatchy Newspapers, alleged that DeGregorio had resisted an overtly partisan agenda and his removal was therefore engineered by von Spakovsky.